SamStonehouse/react-es6-watchify/README.md

 ## Project Structure

 Project structure is faily simple, all source files are inside source, with scripts and styles having their own folders.
-Scripts is again split up into app and libs.

 The built project is put into the build directory and not commited.